-Showing 1 - 1 of 1 post found matching keyword: rosemary
+Showing 1 - 2 of 2 posts found matching keyword: rosemary

 I recently came into possession of some reproductions of lithographic editorial cartoons by Joseph Keppler from his portfolio A Selection of Cartoons from Puck by Joseph Keppler (1877-1892).
 (Book names were a little more more on-the-nose back then.)
 The art and craftsmanship of editorial cartoons has changed significantly in the century-plus since the heyday of Puck magazine, and not for the better.
 It's enlightening to compare how modern audiences would interpret Keppler's work compared to his Gilded Age peers.

 At first glance, what do you see in this cartoon original published on August 28, 1889?
 Is this homeless tiger in rags demonstrating that Obamacare will drive the once proud from house and home?
 Or maybe it's a commentary on the Occupy movement that hid its "fierce" intentions under a cloak of "peace"?